Chukka-Abhinay/Object-Oriented-Fitness-Tracker-Cpp/README.md

-Of course.
-Here is a shorter, more direct README file for your project.

 C++ Fitness Tracker
 A console-based application built with C++ and Object-Oriented Programming (OOP) to help users manage and track their daily fitness goals.